 How to discuss your salary expectations at interview?

 What salary are you looking for?
 This question is asked in most interviews but remains for many candidates, one of the most awkward and challenging questions to deal with at interview.
 The reason behind this is the fear of losing out – either losing out financially by ‘low balling’ your expectations versus what the company is happy to pay or on the other hand, pricing yourself out of the running because they feel your demands are too high.
 Clearly, neither side wishes to waste their time if your target salary is way off.
-As the employment market continues to strengthen and the market becomes more ‘candidate driven’, we are going to see an upward shift in salaries.
-Negotiating an appropriate salary in a rising market takes thought, consideration and understanding.
+Given the current market conditions differ dependent on your area of expertise, sector and salary, negotiating an appropriate salary takes thought, consideration and understanding.

 So how is the best way to discuss your salary expectations at interview?